What Is Usability? Designing for Ease

 Why does usability matter?

-Good usability means users can accomplish their tasks quickly, with minimal stress and errors, and ultimately feel satisfied when interacting with a product.
-For companies creating products, this becomes important for attracting customers.
-Users are more likely to gravitate toward products with better usability and more likely to recommend those products to other people.
+Good usability means users can accomplish their tasks quickly, with minimal stress and errors, and ultimately feel satisfied when interacting with a product's user interface.
+For companies creating products, this user-centered design becomes important for both attracting customers and retaining them through user satisfaction.
+Customers are more likely to gravitate toward products with better usability and more likely to recommend those products to other people.

 For websites, usability is particularly crucial.
-Visitors to a website can easily leave when they encounter difficulty or confusion.
+Think about how easily users can leave when they encounter difficulty or confusion.
 When you buy a physical product, you must go to the store or post office to return it.
 With a website, it’s much easier to navigate away from a less-than-ideal product.

 What is usability testing?

 Designers, user researchers, and usability specialists often run products through a process called usability testing, which can help determine what expectations, preferences, and troubles a user has.
-Once they have a clearer idea of what's going well—and what isn't—they can refine a design.
+Once they have conducted a usability study, obtained user feedback, or observed user behavior, they can gain a clearer idea of what's going well—and what isn't—to refine a design until it meets user expectations.

 What is a usability test?
 With examples